ankitml/kindergarten-math/README.md

 ### Math Practice for Kindergarteners
 Use this to generate a PDF with math problems for kindergarteners.
 Look at examples in the output folder.
 There is a pdf with each shape that is available.
 When you run the code it will generate a single pdf with all the shapes picked randomly.
+#### Why?
+I have a 5 year old and I wanted to help him with his math.
+I thought it would be fun to make a program that would generate math problems and print them out.
+If the kid gets the answer right, she gets to color the shape with her favorite color, if not then she gets to color it with black.
 ### Sample Output
 ![Sample math problems](output/sample.png)